 Be aware of the fees charged by advisers

-Financial advisers can charge a fee for advice about pensions, investments or retirement income products like annuities.
-Information on these fees must be given before you commit to taking their advice and it is recommended that you ask for a breakdown of costs so you understand exactly what the adviser will be doing for you.
-You should also check when you’ll be expected to pay and if there’s a fee for your initial consultation as many advisers offer a first meeting for free.
+Financial advisers can charge a fee for advice.
+They must provide information on these fees before you commit.
+It is recommended that you ask for a breakdown of costs so you understand exactly what the adviser will be doing for you.
+You should also check when you’ll be expected to pay and if there’s a fee for your initial consultation.
+Many advisers offer a first meeting for free.

-Alternatively, they may receive commission from the annuity provider based on a percentage of the total value of your annuity.
+Or they may receive commission from the annuity provider.
+This is usually based on a percentage of the total value of your annuity.

 Shop around and compare the whole of market with Annuity Ready

-If you’ve made the decision to purchase a lifetime annuity, Annuity Ready can help you compare quotes from annuity providers across the whole annuity market including Aviva, Canada Life, JUST, Legal & General and Scottish Widows.
+Annuity Ready can help you compare quotes from annuity providers across the whole annuity market.
+You can get quotes from Aviva, Canada Life, JUST, Legal & General, Scottish Widows and Standard Life.

-Unlike a financial adviser, we don’t charge you to use our service to be able to compare the whole of market annuity rates.
-If you choose to arrange a policy by using our service, we will receive a commission payment from the annuity provider.
-This is a percentage of the policy’s purchase price and is covered within the pricing of the annuity shown in your quote.
+Unlike a financial adviser, we don’t charge you to use our service to compare the whole of market annuity rates.
+If you choose to buy through us, we will receive commission from the annuity provider.
+This is a percentage of the policy’s purchase price and is covered within the annuity price shown in your quote.